psycholomo/launchschool/README.md

 #launchschool

 This is where all code is commited for the launchschool program.
-The anti-bootcamp
+The anti-bootcamp.